moranfarraj/moranfarraj/README.md

 A dedicated developer with a passion for innovative and impactful software development.

 - 🎓 Completed a BSc in Information Systems at the University of Haifa (GPA - 80).
-Conducted research on data analysis techniques and received honors for my final year project.
 - 💻 Experienced in working with a variety of programming languages and frameworks, including Python, Java, and more.
-Proficient in libraries and frameworks such as Django, Spring, and TensorFlow.
 - 🔍 Developed a predictive model for crime rate prediction in Israeli cities and an innovative Android application for multiplayer gamers, overcoming technical challenges and delivering impactful solutions.
 - 🤝 Enjoy collaborating with others to solve complex problems and build amazing products.
-Successfully led team projects and contributed to collaborative software development efforts.
 - 🌱 Always eager to learn new things and continuously enhance my skills.
 Recently completed certifications in Azure AI and Nvidia’s Accelerated Data Science and Deep Learning courses.

 ## 🌐 Socials